codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are mummys scared of vacation?
-They're afraid to unwind.
+What did Yoda say when he saw himself in 4K?
+"HDMI"

 ## Daily Trivia

-In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
+What programming language was GitHub written in?
- 1. Static
+ 1. JavaScript
- 2. Private
+ 2. Ruby
- 3. Public
+ 3. Python
- 4. Final
+ 4. Lua

 <details>
   <summary>Answer</summary>
-  Final
+  Ruby
 </details>